shuqi233/loophole/Tenda AC9/SetIPTVCfg-vlanId.md

 In Tenda ac9 v1.0 routers with firmware version V15.03.05.14_multi, the vlanId parameter of route /goform/SetIPTVCfg has a Command Injection Vulnerability, which can lead to remote arbitrary code execution.
 ## Vulnerability Detail
-There is a stack overflow vulnerability in the formSetIptv function in Tenda AC9 V1.0 firmware V15.03.05.14_multi.This function retrieves the vlanId parameter from a POST request. sub_AFE44
+There is a stack overflow vulnerability in the formSetIptv function in Tenda AC9 V1.0 firmware V15.03.05.14_multi.This function retrieves the vlanId parameter from a POST request.
-The strcpy function does not check the size of the target buffer when processing the security parameter.
-If the copied data exceeds the capacity of the buffer, a buffer overflow may occur.
-An attacker can easily execute a denial-of-service attack or remote code execution using carefully crafted overflow data.

 ![img](./img/SetIPTVCfg1.png)

 ![img](./img/SetIPTVCfg2.png)

+The sub_AFE44 function and the sub_B0030 function, when processing the vlanId parameter, are concatenated to the format string in doSystemCmd and then executed.
+An attacker can construct the malicious parameter "vlanId" to enable remote code execution.

 ![img](./img/SetIPTVCfg3.png)